Xbox Series X stock tracker: Buy Xbox Series X in the US, UK and AUS here

 John Lewis

-Not a retailer many would think of for game console orders, but John Lewis' fantastic customer service and two-year guarantee actually make it a great place to lock-in an Xbox Series X or Xbox Series S. Unexpectedly, both were back in stock last week, but have since sold out.View Deal
+Not a retailer many would think of for game console orders, but John Lewis' fantastic customer service and two-year guarantee actually make it a great place to lock-in an Xbox Series X or Xbox Series S. Unexpectedly, both were back in stock this month, but have since sold out.View Deal

 Amazon UK

-Amazon's stock drops have come without warning, and this week, we had another one, with more Xbox Series S consoles available, offering delivery before Christmas!
+Amazon's stock drops have come without warning, and this month, we had another one, with more Xbox Series S consoles available, so keep an eye on the website.
 View Deal

 Very